 Eating can be expensive in Dublin.
 To cut costs hugely, choose accommodation with kitchen facilities to cook your own meals.
 If this isn’t an option and you are on a tight budget, look for convenience stores with hot deli counters – Centra and Spar are always solid options.
 Here you can have a breakfast roll or chicken fillet roll (two of the more guilt-inducing Irish delicacies) for around 3-4 euro.

 For cheap and delicious dinner options, grab a burrito at one of the city’s many casual burrito bars, or sit down for a pub carvery.
-Dublin is in the midst of a bit of a burger revolution at present, so hit up Bunsen or Wow Burger for some slap-up grub at pocket-friendly prices.
+Dublin is in the midst of a bit of a burger revolution at present, so hit up Bunsen for some of the best student-friendly deals in Dublin or Wow Burger for some slap-up grub at pocket-friendly prices.

 All-you-can-eat buffets are a common sight in the city centre and often a solid choice after a day trawling the streets, and many of the city’s Indian restaurants have very reasonable early bird menus.
 If you fancy something a bit posher, check Groupon to purchase vouchers for upscale restaurants at dramatically reduced prices.